 Dry eye (often called dry eye disease or dry eye syndrome) is one of the most under-diagnosed ocular diseases, and it is one of the most common reasons why patients go see their eye care professional.
 Eye Clinic of Austin is a TearLab Accredited Dry Eye Center and utilizes the most advanced technology on the market to diagnose and treat dry eyes, including LipiView® and LipiFlow®.
-To meet with one of our ophthalmologists about your dry eye symptoms and for recommended treatment, please schedule a dry eye assessment with us.

 What is Dry Eye?